 Unfortunately, when we were younger the “don’t have sex or you’ll get pregnant” chastisement from your parents wasn’t all entirely true.
 Women have a very, I’m talking VERY small window for conception to happen.
 For sperm to meet the egg and join into a beautiful baby.

 It’s hard because not all women know that!
-And today I hope to shed some light on what you should do when you are trying to conceive!
+And today I hope to shed some light on what you should do when you need to get pregnant this month, really like yesterday!

 Trying to Conceive Checklist